 To find out more about current Ad Lucem projects, please click here.

-We cannot continue to offer all the opportunities currently supported by the above initiatives without help from generous benefactors.
+We cannot continue to offer all the opportunities currently supported by the above initiatives without your help.
 On behalf of the girls and everyone here at Withington Girls’ School, thank you for your support.

 If you want to find out more about how the school is using the charitable gifts received last year, please take a look at our Giving Report.